 - The ideal reaction is often distraction.
 Once you’ve established that the senior’s basic needs are all met and hopefully were able to find out the underlying cause driving the behavior, restoring peacefulness often can be accomplished through a change in location or activity.
 Turn on some favorite songs, browse through a photograph album, go outside for some fresh air and enjoy the birds, trees, flowers.

 And as they say, an ounce of prevention is worth a pound of cure.
 Sticking to a regular routine of meals, snacks, rest, and exercise is very important for those with Alzheimer’s disease.
-It’s also insightful to keep a journal to document what’s causing violent outbursts, the times of day they seem to be occurring, and what has helped (or not helped).
+It’s also insightful to keep a journal to document what’s causing violent outbursts, the times of day they seem to be occurring, and what has helped (or not helped) to better understand the connection between physical violence and Alzheimer’s.

 Most importantly, however, is making certain your own needs for self-care are met.
 Taking care of a loved one with Alzheimer’s is exhausting, both emotionally and physically.
-Partnering with an expert respite care provider with expertise in providing home health in Overland Park, KS and surrounding areas, is the ideal remedy for both the person with Alzheimer’s and the family members providing care.
+Partnering with an expert respite care provider with expertise in providing Alzheimer’s care in Overland Park, KS and surrounding areas is the ideal remedy for both the person with Alzheimer’s and the family members providing care.